Prescribed Burns Planned for This Fall

 SMSC locations this fall*:

-- Shutrop prairie located southeast of the junction of Eagle Creek Boulevard and Mckenna Road
+- Prairies located northeast of the junction of County Road 79 and County Road 72

-- Tewapa prairie located southeast of the junction of County Road 82 and Mniowe Trail
+- Prairie located to the northeast of the junction of County Road 83 and Tintaocanku

 - Shakopee Memorial Park oak savanna located north of County Road 101

-- Mitigation prairie located northeast of the junction of Dakotah Parkway and Wacipi Drive
+- Prairie located northeast of the junction of Dakotah Parkway and Wacipi Drive

-- Dakota Slough wetland located northwest of the junction of County Road 14 and Marschall Road
+- Prairie located southeast of the junction of McKenna Road and County Road 16

 A prescribed burn is an intentionally lit, controlled fire used by land managers to replicate natural fire events.
-Before Europeans colonized this area, fires were sometimes started by lightening but many more times by Dakota and other Indigenous people.
-They burned areas for many reasons, most commonly to clear land for agriculture, to improve grazing and forage for game species like bison and to reduce brush in woodlands, which helped with easier travel.
+Before Europeans colonized this area, fires were sometimes started by lightning but many more times by Dakota and other Indigenous people.
+They burned areas for many reasons, but they were mostly used to clear land for agriculture; to improve grazing and forage for game species like bison; to reduce brush in woodlands, which helped with easier travel; and to boost plant and seed production.

 All prescribed burns are designed to meet ecological objectives and are entirely dependent upon weather conditions, such as relative humidity, temperature, and wind speed and direction.
 Exact dates of the burns will be announced on the SMSC’s Twitter account.